 Best Crypto Staking Exchanges (Exchanges That Support Staking of ETH, ADA, DOT, ZIL etc.)

-Binance offers a service called “Locked Staking”, what this means is that you stake your coins for an agreed period of time to support the chosen blockchain.
+Binance is one of the best places to stake crypto as it offers a service called “Locked Staking”, what this means is that you stake your crypto assets for an agreed period of time to support the chosen blockchain.
 Once this period has finished, you receive your coins back and need to reapply if you wish to repeat the process.
 In return for your staking, you receive a certain APY% amount, ranging from around 3% to 35%.
 If you wish, you can retrieve your coins early though if you do, you will receive no interest.

 Binance also offers “DeFi Staking”.
 This is another array of staking services except these are focused around Decentralised Finance products.
 Although featured on Binance’s website, they are not the owners of their featured DeFi services and therefore cannot be held responsible for any losses incurred.
 Binance is just trying to serve its customers with an additional free feature.
 The interest rates on some of these DeFi protocols range from around 7% up to 12.49%.